La Universidad with Bucky Badger below on back of sweatshirt on student in classroom

 This is an accordion element with a series of buttons that open and close related content panels.

-NEW!
-COUN PSY 620 Esperanza Community-Engaged Mental Health Justice Research with Latines
+COUN PSY 590 Esperanza Community-Engaged Research with Latines [undergrad/grad]

-This 3-credit course is provided in FALL and SPRING semesters and open to undergraduate AND graduate students who have taken the service-learning COUN PSY/CHICLA 525 Dimensions of Latinx Mental Health course (see below).
+This 3-credit course is provided in FALL and SPRING semesters and open to undergraduate AND graduate students who have taken the service-learning COUN PSY/CHICLA 525 Dimensions of Latinx Mental Health course (see below) OR receive instructor approval (contact Dr. RS at ramirezstege@wisc.edu).
 This course draws on interdisciplinary research and practice across education, psychology and public health that seeks to disrupt, mitigate, and eliminate mental health disparities among local Latine populations through the development and implementation of community-engaged research and programming.
 This course will prepare students to develop, implement and evaluate community-engaged research that promotes health justice and wellness for Latine populations across Madison, Dane County and the State of Wisconsin.
 Students will learn the principles of community-engaged research and apply them through the development of mutually beneficial, reciprocal, effective, equitable, and justice-oriented community-university collaborations.

 This course is NOT a requisite for the Esperanza Bilingual Psychological Services Certificate.
 See Esperanza Certificate courses below.